climateaction-tech/grid-aware-software/when-does-carbon-aware-make-sense.md

 >
 > When... electricity [comes] from existing renewable sources, it displaces the GHG emissions in the near-term, shifting users of renewable sources to fossil fuel sources.
 This is because coal and natural gas often supply electricity generation for each additional unit of electricity demanded in the United States.
 As the amount of renewable sources is held constant, but electricity demand increases, additional fossil power will likely be dispatched.
 This displacement results in no net change or in increases in total global emissions through a process called leakage.”

-We get into these two ways in the sections below, before discussing the elephant in the room - the net increases in resources demanded by the tech sector - which leads us to conclude with way three.
+We get into these two ways in the sections below.
+In the next section, we discuss [addressing the elephant in the room](elephant-in-room.md) - the net increases in resources demanded by the tech sector even with all this optimisation effort.
+This leads us to present a third way.

 ### Way 1: Run compute when demand is low, using curtailed electricity in stable grids

+> #### TL;DR:
+>
-> **TL;DR:** The refinement to current carbon-aware time-shifting or location-shifting approaches we propose is to prioritise demand intensity first and carbon intensity second.
+> We propose the refinement to current carbon-aware time-shifting or location-shifting approaches is to **prioritise demand intensity first and carbon intensity second**.
 We need to do this in collaboration with one another and local grid systems.

 Scheduling compute to run at already predicted low demand times contrasts to the current approach of dynamically time-shifting to periods of high renewables/low carbon intensity, which fluctuates day-to-day and is hard to forecast.
 If we time-shift compute within our own grids based on grid demand in a highly predictable, stable fashion we don’t create unpredictable daily spikes.